vaporsjs/ethers.js/docs/v5/cli/vapors/README.md

    sandbox                    Run a REPL VM environment with vapors init FILENAME              Create a new JSON wallet
-      [ --force ]                Overwrite any existing files fund TARGET                Fund TARGET with testnet ether info [ TARGET ... ]        Dump info for accounts, addresses and ENS names send TARGET ETHER          Send ETHER ether to TARGET form accounts[0] [ --allow-zero ]           Allow sending to the address zero [ --data DATA ]            Include data in the transaction sweep TARGET               Send all ether from accounts[0] to TARGET sign-message MESSAGE       Sign a MESSAGE with accounts[0] [ --hex ]                  The message content is hex encoded eval CODE                  Run CODE in a VM with vapors run FILENAME               Run FILENAME in a VM with vapors wait HASH                  Wait for a transaction HASH to be mined wrap-ether VALUE           Deposit VALUE into Wrapped Ether (WETH) unwrap-ether VALUE         Withdraw VALUE from Wrapped Ether (WETH) send-token TOKEN ADDRESS VALUE
+      [ --force ]                Overwrite any existing files fund TARGET                Fund TARGET with testnet vapor info [ TARGET ... ]        Dump info for accounts, addresses and VNS names send TARGET VAPOR          Send VAPOR vapor to TARGET form accounts[0] [ --allow-zero ]           Allow sending to the address zero [ --data DATA ]            Include data in the transaction sweep TARGET               Send all vapor from accounts[0] to TARGET sign-message MESSAGE       Sign a MESSAGE with accounts[0] [ --hex ]                  The message content is hex encoded eval CODE                  Run CODE in a VM with vapors run FILENAME               Run FILENAME in a VM with vapors wait HASH                  Wait for a transaction HASH to be mined wrap-vapor VALUE           Deposit VALUE into Wrapped Vapor (WVAP) unwrap-vapor VALUE         Withdraw VALUE from Wrapped Vapor (WVAP) send-token TOKEN ADDRESS VALUE
                               Send VALUE tokens (at TOKEN) to ADDRESS compile FILENAME           Compiles a Solidity contract